giankdiluvi/giankdiluvi.github.io/yvr.md

 - Rain or Shine.
 My favorite in town due to its consistency.
 I often find myself trying new flavors and really liking them.
 - Earnest.
 Their cookies and cream is my favorite.
-- Mister on Robson is more of an artisanal ice cream but it's great.
+- Mister on Robson.
+Kinda hit and miss, but their collaborations with Paragon matcha are really good.
-- La Glace.
-Their strawberry shortcake is otherwordly.
+- La Glace in Kits.

 **Mexican**.
 Listen.
 If you want the real Mexican experience,